Big Data architecture, Dataviz, Netflow, Navigation improvement

-Gradual end of Ubuntu ServiceNav Box support 12.04
+End of ServiceNav Box support in Ubuntu 12.04

-The Ubuntu 12.04 LTS version on which the ServiceNav Box was based is no longer updated and supported since April 2017.
+The Ubuntu 12.04 LTS version that ServiceNav Boxes were based on is no longer updated and supported since April 2017.

-In order to be able to offer you a secure solution that meets your expectations, we will stop supporting SNBoxes in Ubuntu 12.04 at the following date 01/09/2019.
+In order to offer you a secure solution that meets your expectations, we will stop supporting SNBoxes in Ubuntu 12.04 as of 01/09/2019.

-The stop will be done in 3 steps:
+The stop will be made in 3 steps:

-- As of 01/06new plug-ins and plug-ins fixes will no longer be compatible (and deployed) on Ubuntu Boxes 12.04, which will no longer be able to benefit from the catalog's evolutions.
+- From the 01/06New plug-ins and plug-in fixes will no longer be compatible (and deployed) on Ubuntu 12.04 boxes, which will no longer be able to benefit from the catalog's evolutions

-- As of 01/09If you have any problems with the Ubuntu 12.04 ServiceNav Box, we will no longer support the Ubuntu 12.04 ServiceNav Boxes and they will stop sending up the supervision data.
+- From the 01/09We will no longer support Ubuntu 12.04 ServiceNav Boxes and they will stop reporting monitoring data.

-It is therefore essential to migrate boxes based on Ubuntu 12.04 OS to Ubuntu 16.04 environment (proposed since version 3.13.1).
+It is therefore essential to migrate boxes based on the Ubuntu 12.04 OS to an Ubuntu 16.04 environment (available since version 3.13.1).

-We propose, from this version, a script to facilitate this migration.
+From this version, we propose a script to facilitate this migration.
 Let yourself be guided by the documentation.